jfrader/fivem-nui-react-boilerplate/README.md

 # license

-fivem-nui-react-boilerplate - A boilerplate for creating a NUI interface for FiveM
+fivem-nui-react-boilerplate - A boilerplate for creating a UI on FiveM NUI

 Copyright (C) 2021  J Francisco Rader <franciscorader@gmail.com> (kidz)